Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

 # Dependency Injection

-We generally code with maintenance and scalability in mind, applying project-specific patterns to a given function and improving the structure of our code.
-We must to pay attention on our code, otherwise it can be a covertly problem.
-Let's look at the practical example:
+We generally code with maintainability and scalability in mind, applying project-specific patterns to a given function and improving the structure of our code.
+We must pay attention to our code, otherwise it can become a hidden problem.
+Let's look at a practical example:

 ```dart
 class Client {